urbantz-logistics/mcp-nuclino/README.md

 ## API Key

 You need a Nuclino API key to use this server.
 You can create one in your Nuclino [profile page]([url](https://app.nuclino.com/users/me)).

+## Usage
+You will find an .mcp.json.example file in this repository to show how you can configure both versions of the MCP.
+Once installed, you can use the MCP to summarize all info it can find on Nuclino about certain topics.
+You can stear it by passing a workspace name to limit the search scope.

 ## Available Tools